rbutera/panda0/haskell/foldr.md

 }
 ```

 Haskell, unlike JavaScript, is a purely functional programming language and uses a declarative programming paradigm where all data is immutable.
-It follows that there are no looping constructs in Haskell, and a problem requiring multiple steps to solvecan only, therefore, be solved recursively in Haskell:
+It follows that there are no looping constructs in Haskell, and a problem requiring multiple steps to solve can only, therefore, be solved recursively in Haskell:

 ```haskell
 factorial :: a -> a